A little about Garden Girl NC

 The beauty of working with UV-resistant resin is that each bird is unique and the final product is virtually impossible to break and weather-resistant.

 My name is Zoe Meinecke and I am Garden Girl NC - the creative mind behind the birds and the business that's bringing people around the country year-round brightness and joy.
-After having lived in Charlotte, NC since 2006 - my husband Keith and I, along with our herd (3 dogs - Meg, Raleigh, and Grace + 2 cats - Gabby and Margot), now live in beautiful Boone, NC.
+After having lived in Charlotte, NC since 2006 - as of 2019, I now live in beautiful Boone, NC.
 I'm constantly inspired by these mountains, the nature that calls them home, and the caring people I call my neighbors and community.

 WHAT I DO